Empyrean-Void/i3/README.md

 The main configuration file is named `config` and is responsible for the following:

 - Setting important variables such as, the modifier key, fonts, and display variables
-- Loaded any external files
+- Loading any external files
 - Executing any startup scripts

 The look and feel of i3 is configured in `appearance.conf`